x-vin/covidcures/docs/src/naturopathic.md

 Treatment to prevent cytokine storm in Covid-19 and SPO2 level maintenance.
 To be only taken by people who have symptoms; it does not matter whether they test positive or not.
 It is not a preventative medicine.

 ### System
-Ayurveda, Naturopathy
+Ayurveda, Naturopathy.

 ### Can be used alongside other allopathic treatments
-Recommended to be used exclusively, before commencing or after stopping allopathic medication
+Recommended to be used exclusively, before commencing or after stopping allopathic medication.

 ### Status of authorisation:
-Sourced from apparently official video documenting Expert guidance from Prof. Dr. Dileep Kumar P. P., MD, PhD (Dravyaguna), Ayurveda Pharmacology, Ambuja Institute of Ayurvedic Research and Documentation, Udayamperoor P.O., Ernakulam, Kerala, Prepared for SIIMSAR Doctors School of Swasthavritta (Social and Preventative Medicine), Navi Mumbai
+Sourced from apparently official video documenting Expert guidance from Prof. Dr. Dileep Kumar P. P., MD, PhD (Dravyaguna), Ayurveda Pharmacology, Ambuja Institute of Ayurvedic Research and Documentation, Udayamperoor P.O., Ernakulam, Kerala, Prepared for SIIMSAR Doctors School of Swasthavritta (Social and Preventative Medicine), Navi Mumbai.

 ### Protocol and treatment approach:
-Ingredients: 2 pieces of shallots or small onions, 2 star anise, 20 black pepper, 4 tsp coriander seeds, 1/2 tsp fenugreek seeds, 1/2 tsp turmeric powder,
+Ingredients: 2 pieces of shallots or small onions, 2 star anise, 20 black pepper, 4 tsp coriander seeds, 1/2 tsp fenugreek seeds, 1/2 tsp turmeric powder.

 Preparation and dosage: Coarsely crush and add these six ingredients to 2 glasses of water, boil and reduce it to 1 glass of the decoction.
 Filter the decoction and drink it piping hot 3 times a day, freshly prepared for 5 days.

 ### Typical duration of treatment:
-5 days
+5 days.

 ### Outcome:
 Treatment of Covid-19, including prevention of cytokine storm and SPO2 level maintenance in symptomatic patients who are not on allopathic medication.

 ### Significant side effects:
-None known, natural remedy
+None known, natural remedy.

 ### Recommended quantity for stocking:
    - 1/2 kg shallots